|Ordered||16 Oct 1939|

-After aborting her convoy attack of 2 days earlier, U-382 was attacked by destroyers of the Block Island hunter-killer group, but escaped, reaching St. Nazaire on 26 Jan.
+After breaking off a convoy attack two days earlier when attacked by aircraft from the USS Block Island hunter-killer group, U-382 was attacked by its destroyers, but escaped, reaching St. Nazaire on 26 Jan.
 (Sources: Blair, vol 2, page 491)

 5 recorded attacks on this boat.

 General notes on this boat